edge-academy/Introduction-to-Web-Development/Week 6/lecture1.md

 ##Exercise##
 Build this for our movies.
 Don't just list the movies manually.

 1. Generate a list of all movies in the controller (edit action)
 2. Pass that list to the view.
-3. Setup a select tag for movie_id
+3. Setup a select tag for movie_id with name="actor[movie_id]"
 4. Iterate through the movies and create an option for each one, where the value is the id and displayed text is the movie name

 ##Building the association
 Now that we've built a way for us to correctly set the movie id for each actor, we need a way to get a list of actors given a movie.